apache/openwhisk/docs/actions.md

   }
 ```

-Note that if the jar file has more than one class with a main method matching required signature, the CLI tool will use the first one reported by `jar -tf`.
+**Note:** If the JAR file has more than one class with a main method matching required signature, the CLI tool uses the first one reported by `jar -tf`.

 ## Creating Docker actions